9 Logistic Regression*

 9.2 Data Preparation

-Load and shuffle data.
+We load and shuffle the data.
 We also add a useless variable to see if the logistic regression removes it.

 data(iris)